shadowmint/pangul/README.md

 (hint: on windows use git bash)

+### 1.1.0

+- many bug fixes
+- better searching
+- answers, topics and questions can now be deleted by users with the correct permissions

 ### 1.0.0

 - site in now basically feature complete and can be used for dog fooding.